chtoucas/Narvalo.NET/Issues.md

 - Improvement: Review all ToString() methods.

 Style improvements:
-- Improvement: Use true argument check for extension methods.
 - Improvement: Always use resources for messages.
 - Improvement: Fix regions, ////, /*!.
-- Improvement: Replace all french comments in english.
+- Improvement: Rewrite all french comments in english.
 - Improvement: Replace all empty method with "// Intentionally left blank.".

 ### Better tested and documented Narvalo.Core assembly.